saifkhancse/Self-Signed-SSL-Certificate-Script/README.md

 This script was created as part of a security mini-project for a university course.
 The project involves building a secure web infrastructure with a custom certificate authority, private server certificates, DNS configuration, and HTTPS hosting.

-> ✅ This project aligns with the requirements outlined in GENIBARTA tutorial videos and EWU’s course deliverables.
+> ✅ This project aligns with the requirements outlined in EWU’s course deliverables.

 ---